Important Information: EIS-FELA Industrial Action

 When you complete the course application form, you will see there is a 'Personal Statement' section.
 Please use the 'Personal Statement' section to outline the qualities and skills you have to offer to care services and why you would like to work in care services.

-Joint interviews with the college and GCHSCP will be held in May.
+Joint interviews with the college and GCHSCP will be held from March - June.
 If successful you will be required to complete a PVG Disclosure check (or update a current one) following your offer of a place.

 Jobs and further study

-A role as a Social Care Assistant within the GCHSCP is not only a rewarding job but could be the beginning of a great career doing life changing work.
-To work in social care you need the right qualities, but you also gain qualifications while in the job.
+A role as a social care assistant within the GCHSCP is not only a rewarding job but could be the beginning of a great career doing life-changing work.
+To work in social care you need the right qualities, but you also gain qualifications while on the job.
 When you work for the partnership you are supported to embark on a continuous learning pathway helping you gain the skills and knowledge that are required for your role.
-Once you achieve your qualifications and gained some experience, there are lots of opportunities to step up into more senior roles.
+Once you achieve your qualifications and have gained some experience, there are lots of opportunities to step up into more senior roles.

 Making an application